nikosgavalas/tud-distributed/README.md

 Main entry point for the experiments is `Runner.scala`.

 ### Reproducing the plots used in the report
-Requirements: Python3 with maplotlib and numpy installed.
+Requirements: Python3 with pandas, pandas, and maplotlib installed.

 Run the [run.sh](./experiments/run.sh) script under `experiments`: `./experiments/run.sh`